Your servers and web hosting hardware are the backbone of your entire business as a web hosting provider.

 Stay vigilant about routinely updating and patching your servers with the latest firmware, operating system updates, security patches, and antivirus/anti-malware signatures.
 You know that hackers are constantly finding new vulnerabilities to exploit.

-Perhaps subscribing to vendor mailing lists and security advisories to be notified of critical new patches as they are released is a good idea.
 You could also define strict protocols for how quickly patches must be tested and implemented across your infrastructure.
 Be sure to automate the patching process to maintain consistency.

 Hardware Monitoring & Alerts